IBM/dbb-zappbuild/docs/FilePropertyManagement.md

 Dependency Based Build comes with its own [APIs](https://www.ibm.com/docs/api/v1/content/SS6T76_2.0.0/javadoc/index.html) to manage build properties, which extend the standard key-value pair strategy of *java.util.Properties*.
 DBB refers to the term *File properties* to allow overriding the corresponding default build properties using the DBB file property path syntax.
 See [IBM DBB Docs - Build properties](https://www.ibm.com/docs/en/dbb/latest?topic=apis-build-properties#file-properties) for more details about this syntax.

-The zAppBuild framework supports overriding the majority of DBB build properties.
+zAppBuild supports overriding the majority of build properties defined within its framework.
 The full list can be viewed at [application-conf/README.md](../samples/application-conf/README.md).

 zAppBuild leverages DBB's API and allows you to define build parameters on three different levels for each language script: